Kiko-Climent/mmdiscos-1/README.md

 ### Existing Features
 __Navigation Bar__
-The user will find it in all four pages of the site, this is fully responsive on all kind of divices, featuring a **_burger menu_** for easy navegation on smaller screens.
+The user will find it in all four pages of the site, this is fully responsive on all kind of divices, featuring a **_burger menu_** for easy navigation on smaller screens.

 Includes links to other page sections: _Highlights, MM Discos, MM Casts and Contact._ Additionally, the label's logo also serves as a link that will take the user to the Highlights section.